 All three drugs are prescribed for those diagnosed with ADHD in both youth and adults.
 All three are strong stimulants and are associated with side effects such as insomnia, decreased appetite, dizziness, nervousness and other problems.
 In a few cases, use of ADHD drugs has led to strokes, heart problems or sudden death.

 These stimulants are chemically similar to amphetamine and methamphetamine, both highly addictive drugs.
 Ritalin is often abused and is known to be addictive and Concerta is simply a time-release form of Ritalin.
 Some authorities claim that Adderall is not physically addictive but the drug is a form of amphetamine, a drug that is abused by millions of addicts around the world.

 Study Drugs Broadly Used on Campuses Across the United States

 Expos’s, investigative reporting and surveys done on US campuses show that between 6% and 20% of the students are using these drugs to get through their studies, depending on which campus you visit.
-The US Department of Health and Human Services stated that full-time college students were twice as likely to use one of these drugs, Adderall, as other young people who were not in college at or or who were only attending part-time.
+The US Department of Health and Human Services stated that full-time college students were twice as likely to use one of these drugs such as Adderall, as other young people who were not in college or who were only attending part-time.
 The same study showed that those abusing Adderall in college were far more likely to be using alcohol and illicit drugs as well.